-The project site is bounded by Stations 0+60 (sill) and Station 1+16 (log weir crest).
-Within the project site the average rating is 5.7, which is in "good" condition according to the rating system.
-This aligns with the project's purpose to increase channel stability at a site that was previously very unstable and the site of erosion and bank failure.
-It is expected that this overall rating will improve as vegetation starts to fill in the banks.
+The Project site is bounded by Stations 0+65 (sill) and Station 1+16 (log weir crest).
+Within the Project site the average rating is 5.0, which is in "good" condition according to the rating system and an improvement from the As-Built Report average of 5.7.
+This aligns with the Project's purpose to increase channel stability at a site that was previously very unstable and the site of erosion and bank failure.
+It is expected that this overall rating will improve as vegetation continues to fill in the banks.